learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ### How command completion works

 In general, command completion is a shell feature that works by the means of a **completion script**.
 A completion script is shell script that defines the completion behaviour for a specific command.
-To enable completion for a command, you have to source its completion script.
+Sourcing a completion script enables completion for the corresponding command.

 Kubectl can automatically generate and print out the completion scripts for Bash and Zsh with the following commands: